Proof Agent Docs

 Idempotency guidance:

-- Send `Idempotency-Key` for mutation requests (`X-Idempotency-Key` is also accepted for compatibility).
+- Send `Idempotency-Key` for mutation requests.

 - `/edit/v2` examples include this header because block-level retries are common in automation.